 How Are Skilljar Customers Using Learning Paths?

-For customers like Zendesk, training is offered for customers and partners, as well as employees.
-Three distinct Learning Paths ensure the right content can be tailored for each group.
+For Skilljar users like Zendesk, training is offered for customers and partners, as well as employees.
+One use case for Learning Paths for Customer Admins is to prepare learners to advance toward earning a Zendesk certification.

 Related: Getting Started With Certification: How Zendesk is Creating Value for its Customers, Partners and Employees